 Build by Feature

-The methodology promotes continuous delivery of tangible results, allowing for regular client feedback and timely adjustments.
+- Iterative Progress: Promotes continuous delivery of tangible results with regular feedback and timely adjustments.

 Considerations for Agile & Scrum Learners